Josh-Yi/2D-EIT-Laplace-Regularization/README.md

 ---

-A python implementation of One-Step Gaussian-Newton solver with Laplace Regularization in the
+A Python implementation of One-Step Gaussian-Newton solver with Laplace Regularization in the

 ### Effect of structured packing on EIT image reconstruction.
 https://ieeexplore.ieee.org/document/6958445